Noelle2023/NoelleV/translation1.md

 C. Translation
 Please translate the passgae into idiomatic English.

-Hercules with hospitality towards king Dexamenus he came to his daughter, he wanted to lead Deianira as his wife.
-With Hercules away from the centuar Eurytion attacked his wife Deianira.
-Because his father was afraid of the centaur, he was promised to give.
+Hercules with hospitality towards king Dexamenus he came to his daughter, he wanted to lead Deianira as his wife. ❌ With Hercules away from the centuar Eurytion attacked his wife Deianira.❌

+Because his father was afraid of the centaur, he was promised to give. ❌

 At the time, centaurs with brothers came to the wedding.
-Hercules came to find out and killed the centuars, Deianira was lead away.
+Hercules came to find out and killed the centuars, Deianira was lead away.  ❌